jeseyfried/portfolio2/index.md

 ## Jonathan Seyfried

-This is a new sentence.
+This is another new sentence.

 {% include figure.html
   class="right"